CNA-Tech/PKS-Ninja/LabGuides/AccessFirstCluster-AC6818/readme.md

 # Accessing First PKS Cluster

 **HOL-2031 Users: for some of the steps in this lab guide, you will need to complete an alternative step that is slightly adjusted to work in the HOL-2031 lab environment.
 Each step below that requires a modification for HOL-2031 will be clearly indicated.
-All HOL-2031 users will need to complete [HOL POD Prep for PKS Ninja Lab Guides](../HOLPodPrep-HP3631/readme.md) before proceeding**
+All HOL-2031 users will need to complete [HOL POD Prep for PKS Ninja Lab Guides](../HOLPodPrep-HP3631/readme.md) before proceeding.
+Please note you will not be able to browse the internet from the HOL-2031, if any steps require you to browse a public internet site, you will need to do so from a seperate browser tab from your local machine, outside of the HOL lab environment.
+If there are any steps that require you to download an external file, please follow the instructions provided**

 ## Step 1: Obtain Kubernetes Cluster Config File via PKS CLI